From Basingstoke to Easthampstead (21 miles) on Thursday 16 Nov

 Hence, it seems that in 1497 Henry would more likely have started on the modern A33 towards Reading.
 Either he crossed the river at Swallowfield (since replaced), or possibly he used the two fords where the Roman road known as The Devil’s Highway crosses the Blackwater.

 In 1501, Henry used the Royal Lodge at Easthampstead Park just prior to the marriage of his eldest son Arthur to the King of Spain’s daughter, Catalina de Aragón (Katherine of Aragon).
 Arthur had been writing numerous letters over the past two years to his bride-to-be, although at this stage they had never met.
-It was from the Lodge that Henry VII and Arthur rode out to meet Katherine in person for the first time at either Finchampstead Ridges, around 4 miles away or possibly Dogmersfield, Hampshire.
-Spanish etiquette would not allow the Prince to see his bride unveiled at first, but this was apparently overcome as they danced together later in the evening.
+It was from the Lodge that Henry VII and Arthur supposedly rode out to meet Katherine in person for the first time at either Finchampstead Ridges, around 4 miles away or possibly Dogmersfield, Hampshire.
+Henry in fact stayed in London the night before, so he rode a long way that day, easily 40 miles.
+Spanish etiquette apparently would not allow the Prince to see his bride unveiled at first, but this was overcome as they danced together later in the evening.
 Arthur was a mere 15 years old and she was barely nine months older.
 Arthur’s younger brother, the future Henry VIII, her future husband, also first saw the face of Catherine at Easthampstead Park whilst dancing with her on the same evening.

 Norden’s 1607 map of Windsor Forest, above, shows that Easthampstead Walk included the main Park with the Lodge, the parish and some neighbouring parishes.
 The area of the park at this time was 265 acres of “very mean land, well-timbered, stocked with between 200 and 300 fallow deer, in the walk were about 60 red deer”.